modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-3.md

 $m\bar{(\frac{dx}{dt})^2}=\frac{2}{3}\frac{m\bar{v^2}}{2}=kT$...(12)

-***DESIGN***
+DESIGN: Structural interconnection in a formal language: to integrate specialized concepts and models required for obtaining the solution.

-To integrate the equation of motion of the Brownian particle Langevin makes a change of variables, applies initial conditions with values that are consistent with the conditions of the experiment, and expresses the equation of motion in terms of finite increments.
+To integrate the equation of motion of the Brownian particle, Langevin makes a change of variables, applies initial conditions with values that are consistent with the conditions of the experiment, and expresses the equation of motion in terms of finite increments.

 STEP 4.
 To integrate the equation of motion.